Gavin Sheets Player Props: White Sox vs. Rays

 Gavin Sheets At The Plate

-- Sheets has two home runs and six walks while hitting .333.
+- Sheets is batting .289 with two home runs and six walks.

-- He has gone deep in two of 12 games played this year, and in 5.6% of his plate appearances.
+- In 15 games played this year, he has gone deep in two of them.

-- In three games this year (25.0%), Sheets has picked up an RBI, including two games with multiple runs batted in.
+- Sheets has driven in a run in three games this season (20.0%), including two games with multiple runs batted in.

-- He has scored in five of 12 games so far this year.
+- He has scored in five games this season (33.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.